 If you’re looking to reduce your flying frustrations, below is how KLM is winning over customers and the flight game.
 Also, be sure to sign-up for their eNewsletter to get notified of some great flight deals (I just booked Toronto to Berlin return in business class for $1500CAD).

 It may seem odd that a I am writing about a women-friendly destination, but it was something that really stood out to me during my recent visit to Bologna, Italy.
 I was fortunate enough to be invited by Emilia Romagna Region Tourist Board and Bologna Welcome to discover the beautiful region and although everyone should still take the usual precautions, out of all the cities I’ve visited so far, I would argue Bologna falls in the top three alongside Tokyo and Berlin.

 One general explanation for this could be the strong middle class in Bologna.
 With a strong manufacturing base including the Lamborghini and Ducati factories alongside its packaging machinery industry, Bologna has a strong economy to compliment its family focused culture.
 With this, throw in the fact that Bologna is a very LGBT friendly city with roots going back to the ‘70s, it’s no wonder I couldn’t help but notice the openness of the people.

 Alongside the above, here are five other more reasons why Bologna, Italy is a must-visit for all female travellers.

-Considering an Amex?
+Amex?
 Wondering what the airport lounge access is like and if it’s worth the annual fee?
-I was fortunate enough to get invited to try out the Plaza Premium Lounges in Terminal 3 and the U.S. departures lounge in Terminal 1 at Pearson (Toronto) Airport and am happy to report back the below.
+I was fortunate enough to get invited to try out the Plaza Premium Lounges in Terminal 1 and 3 at Pearson (Toronto) Airport and am happy to report back the below.
 Read more